CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="4727ed8b-1c44-4d48-8572-630a6026f8df" />

 ### Task 4 – Turn on Audit Logging to enable Alert Policies

+In this task, you will enable Audit Logging in the Microsoft 365 compliance center to support the creation and operation of Alert Policies, allowing you to monitor and respond to user and admin activities across your organization.

 1. In the **Microsoft 365 admin center**, under the **Admin centers** section in the left-hand navigation pane, select **Security**.
 This will open the **Microsoft 365 Defender** portal in a new tab in your browser.